ari-ahm/pytelv2ray/README.md

 On first run, Telethon will prompt for your phone number, login code, and 2FA (if enabled) to create the `.session` file.

-Logs are written to `scanner.log` by default.
+Logs are written to `scanner.log` by default; optional rotation can be enabled via `logging.rotate`.

 ## Scheduling (optional)